-TLTR: Learn the basics of E&O insurance for insurance agents, the coverages, its costs, and essentials tips to help you minimize errors.
+TLTR: In this article you’ll learn the basics of E&O insurance for insurance agents.
+We’ll explain the types of coverage, and give you some essential tips to help you minimize errors.

 What is E&O Insurance for Insurance Agents?

-E&O insurance, also known as errors and omissions insurance is a type of professional liability insurance.
-It acts as a financial backup for individuals as well as businesses from lawsuits claiming a mistake in any professional services.
-In addition to error in services, the policy also saves you from claims associated with misinformation and negligence.
+Errors and omissions (E&O) is a type of professional liability insurance.
+It acts as financial protection for individuals as well as businesses from lawsuits claiming a mistake in any professional services.
+The policy also protects you from claims alleging misinformation and negligence.

-In general, E&O insurance is applicable for various businesses and individuals that provide their services.
-Some businesses that require E&O insurance are:
+In general, E&O insurance is applicable for various entities that provide services.
+Some professionals that require E&O insurance are:

 - Insurance Agents